ua-data7/introllms/docs/chatgpt_prompts.md

 Prompts which return informative responses to questions like "What is ..." or "How does ..."

+Because of ChatGPT's proclivity at making up information, using it without a way of validating the authenticity of its responses makes it less trustworthy than regular search engines.

+Bing and Bard fill an important space in these types of prompts - they return websites which match the query criterion and allow you to research your own answers.

+There are extension tools for ChatGPT which allows you to prompt with references.

+!!!
+Tip "Grant ChatGPT access to the Internet"

+    By default, ChatGPT does not have access to the Internet, and is limited to the time period before September 2021 (as of mid-2023) for its training data time frame.

+    There are extension tools, like [WebChatGPT](https://www.webchatgpt.app/) which you can install in your browser (Firefox or Chrome), that will extend ChatGPT's reach to the internet.

+    What you're actually doing with this extension is automating the creation of a much larger promt message, which includes hyperlinks to resources on the internet.

 **Instructional**

 You can also ask ChatGPT to explain complex topics or to act as a cook-book step-by-step guide.

 ChatGPT can provide instructional details about how to do specific tasks.

+???
+Abstract "ChatGPT as a documentation writer"

+    ```markdown
+    I want you to act as a DIY expert.
+You will help me develop the skills necessary
+    to complete simple lab documentation, create tutorials and guides for beginners and experts,
+    and explain complex concepts in layman's terms using visual techniques, and develop helpful resources.

+    I want you to create a tutorial for building and deploying a github.io website using the MkDocs Material Theme
+    ```

 ### **Traits**